Each new Destiny 2 expansion and season brings with it a higher Destiny 2 Power level cap to work towards.

 Solstice 2022 is here, with new resources Silver Leaves and Kindling.
 You can also pick up weapons Something New and the return of Compass Rose.
 Elsewhere, Season of the Haunted continues.
 Get up to speed with our levelling guide ahead of tackling the Duality dungeon, and learn how to collect Calus Bobblehead locations, Calus Automaton locations and find all Opulent Key chests.
 For The Witch Queen, learn how to get Exotics including Dead Messenger and Parasite.
 Late last year, we saw the Bungie 30th Anniversary, which introduced the Grasp of Avarice dungeon, Strange Coins and new Exotics, including the Gjallarhorn and Forerunner.

 Pinnacle Gear Tier sources to get to the 1570 cap in Destiny 2

 Once you have reached the Powerful Gear cap, you then have to switch to Pinnacle Gear to give you the last 10 levels you need to reach the absolute Gear cap.

 These are amongst the most challenging or time-consuming activities in Destiny 2.
 Not only that, there are fewer of them, ramping up the grind.

 Here are all the current Pinnacle Gear sources:

 - Weekly playlist challenges for certain activities, such as Crucible, Strike and Gambit

-- From each of the six Vanguard (Strike), Crucible and Gambit ranks*
+- Rewards from each of the six Vanguard (Strike), Crucible and Gambit ranks *